ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Multiple Issuers can make the same Statement about a single Artifact, affirming multiple Issuers agree.

-### Registration Policy Metadata

-SCITT payloads are opaque to Transparency Services.
-For interoperability, Registration Policy decisions should be based on interpretation of the mandatory metadata in the protected header of a Signed Statement.

-Each implementation of a Transparency Service MAY support additional metadata, specific to its implementation through additional ["Reserved for Private Use"](https://www.iana.org/assignments/cwt/cwt.xhtml#claims-registry) keys within the `CWT_Claims` header.

 ## Transparency Service

 The role of Transparency Service can be decomposed into several major functions.
-The most important is maintaining an Append-only Log, the verifiable data structure that records Signed Statements, and enforcing a Registration Policy.
+The most important function is to maintain a Registration Policy for the Append-only Log that is the verifiable data structure that records Signed Statements.
-It also maintains a service key, which is used to endorse the state of the Append-only Log in Receipts.
-All Transparency Services MUST expose standard endpoints for Registration of Signed Statements and Receipt issuance.
+All Transparency Services MUST expose APIs for Registration of Signed Statements and Receipt issuance.
-Each Transparency Service also defines its own Registration Policies, which MUST apply to all entries in the Append-only Log.

-The combination of Identity, Registration Policy evaluation, and the Transparency Service endpoint constitute the trusted part of the Transparency Service.
-Each of these components MUST be carefully protected against both external attacks and internal misbehavior by some or all of the operators of the Transparency Service.
-For instance, the code for the Registration Policy evaluation and endorsement may be protected by running in a Trusted Execution Environment (TEE).
-The Transparency Service may be replicated with a consensus algorithm, such as Practical Byzantine Fault Tolerance (pBFT {{PBFT}}) and may be used to protect against malicious or vulnerable replicas.
-Threshold signatures may be use to protect the service key, etc.

-Beyond the trusted components, Transparency Services may operate additional endpoints for auditing, for instance to query the history of Signed Statements registered by a given Issuer via a certain Subject.
+Transparency Services may support additional APIs for auditing, for instance to query the history of Signed Statements.

-Implementations of Transparency Services SHOULD avoid using the service identity and extending the Transparency Service in auditing endpoints, except if it is necessary to compute an Append-only Log consistency proofs.
-Other evidence to support the correctness and completeness of the audit response MUST be computed from the Append-only Log.
+### Initialization

+The log is empty when the service is intialized.
+The first entry is a signed statement for key material.
+The second set of entries are signed statements for additional domain specific policy.
+The third set of entries are signed statements for artifacts.

-### Service Identity, Remote Attestation, and Keying
+### Transparency Service Identity

-Every Transparency Service MUST have a public service identity, associated with public/private key pairs for signing on behalf of the service.
+Every Transparency Service MUST have a public service identity, associated with public/private key pairs for signing Receipts on behalf of the service.
 In particular, this identity must be known by Verifiers when validating a Receipt.

 This identity MUST be stable for the lifetime of the service, so that all Receipts remain valid and consistent.